-This manual is the operating handbook for the SurroundMonitor 11900 series.
+This manual is the operating handbook for the SurroundControl 31900 series and the SurroundControl 31960 series.
 Features and functionality of the instrument are described in 9 chapters containing the following topics:

-- Chapter 1: Before you begin Safety information, package contents etc.
+- Chapter 1: Before you begin

+Safety information, package contents etc.

 - Chapter 2: Key Features

 A short summary of basic instrument display modes and features

 - Chapter 3: Quick Start

 Startup information on recalling and saving presets, accessing display modes, navigating the menu, etc.

 - Chapter 4: Common Operation

-Operating the system with control keys, sub presets and GP IO
+Monitoring and controlling audio using the remote control and the GP IO interface

-- Chapter 5: Display Modes

-Explanation of all available display modes
+- Chapter 5: Instruments (Display Modes) Explanation of all available display modes

 - Chapter 6: Menu

 Menu structure overview and description of all menu options

-- Chapter 7: Installation

-Information about installing, connecting and remote control and important additional information about safety
+- Chapter 7: Installation Information about installing, connecting and remote control and important additional information about safety

-- Chapter 8: Service Information about how to make software updates
+- Chapter 8: Service Information about how to update the system software

-- Chapter 9: Drawings
+- Chapter 9: Mechanical Layout

-Mechanical Dimensions and configuration scheme
+Mechanical Dimensions and configuration schematics

 - Appendix A: List of Factory Presets and their Sub Presets

-Tables with the main routing settings and default instruments
+Tables showing the main routing settings and default instruments

+- Appendix B: Specifications

-- A summary of the main technical data
+A summary of the main technical data

-- · Appendix C: EC declaration of confirmity
+- Appendix C: EC declaration of confirmity

 - Appendix D: Licenses

+- Appendix E: GNU General Public License

+- Appendix F: Index